erroronline1/caro/readme.md

 ### system limitations
 * notifications on new messages are as reliable as the timespan of a service-woker. which is short. therefore there will be an periodic fetch request with a tiny payload to wake it up once in a while - at least as long as the app is opened. there will be no implementation of push api to avoid third party usage and for lack of safari support
 * the application caches requests. get requests return the latest version, which might not always be the recent system state but better than nothing.
-POST, PUT and DELETE requests however are stored within an indexedDB and executed once a successful GET request indicates reconnection to the server. this might lead to a delay but is better than nothing. however note that this only is reliable if the browser does not delete session content on closing. this is not a matter of the app but your system environment. you may have to contact your it department
+POST, PUT and DELETE requests however are stored within an indexedDB and executed once a successful GET request indicates reconnection to the server. this might lead to a delay but is better than nothing. however note that this only is reliable if the browser does not delete session content on closing. this is not a matter of the app but your system environment. you may have to contact your it department.
+* cached post requests may insert the user name and entry date on processing. that is the logged in user on, and time of processing on the server side.
 * changing the database structure during runtime may be a pita using sqlsrv for default preventing changes to the db structure (https://learn.microsoft.com/en-us/troubleshoot/sql/ssms/error-when-you-save-table). adding columns to the end appears to be easier instad of insertions between.

 ### useage notes and caveats